caioteixeira/UnityTextureAtlasCreator/README.md

 ![](Screenshots/AtlasPreview.PNG?raw=true)

 ## Current issues
-* Only works with materials using Mobile/Diffuse shader
+* Only works with materials using Mobile/Diffuse shader (actually, with a minor change it should work with any materials that uses a single texture material)
-* This tool can't handle meshes with UV maps outside of 0-1 range
+* Can't handle meshes with UV maps outside of 0-1 range
+* Defining the atlas size could be somehow automatic